Esvar200/RAG_Website_QA_Chatbot/README.md

 # RAG Website_QA_Chatbot

-**RAG Website_QA_Chatbot** is a powerful tool designed to extract information from a user-provided website, store it in a Chroma DB, and answer queries using a Retrieval-Augmented Generation (RAG) approach with Google's Gemini API.
+**RAG Website_QA_Chatbot** is a powerful tool designed to extract information from a user-provided website, store it in a Mongo DB, and answer queries using a Retrieval-Augmented Generation (RAG) approach with Google's Gemini API.
 The application is built with Streamlit, providing an easy-to-use interface for interacting with the chatbot.

 ## Key Features

 - **Website Content Parsing**: Extracts and processes content from any website provided by the user using Langchain.
 - **RAG-Based Query Answering**: Utilizes Google's Gemini API for a RAG approach to generate accurate and context-aware answers.
-- **Chroma DB**: Efficiently stores and retrieves parsed content for quick response times.
+- **Mongo DB**: Efficiently stores and retrieves parsed content for quick response times.
 - **Streamlit Integration**: Provides a user-friendly web interface to interact with the chatbot.

 ## Technologies Used

 - **Langchain**: For parsing and processing web content.
 - **Google's Gemini API**: Implements a RAG-based approach for answering user queries.
-- **Chroma DB**: A powerful vector database for storing and retrieving parsed data.
+- **Mongo DB**: A powerful vector database for storing and retrieving parsed data.
 - **Streamlit**: Creates a simple, interactive web interface for user interactions.

 ## How to Run the Project